 With this in mind, SpecOut set out to do the research for you.
 We rounded up 15 popular tech products -- the sort of brands some shoppers are tempted to buy on a whim -- then found a better alternative for each one.
 In particular, we focused on the following factors:

+Cost: Compared to the popular product, is there a lesser-known alternative of similar quality at a lower price point?
+Quality: Compared to the popular product, is there a competing product at the same price point of significantly higher quality?
 Key feature(s): Does the popular product lack a key feature, or alternatively, does the popular product force you to buy a pricey, mostly worthless additional feature?

 Before we begin, note that we actually like several of the popular products on this list -- in each case, we've simply found a better alternative when factoring in all of the above variables.

 In today's TV market, 60 inches is the new cutoff between "mostly affordable" and "eye-poppingly expensive."
 But don't assume that a 65-inch set has to set you back $4,000.

 Try the Vizio M65-C1, a 4K* TV at a reasonable price point of $1,200.
 It doesn't have 3D capabilities like its Samsung counterpart, but three dimensions is more "passing fad" than "critical feature."
 Save the money.

 *4K is a popular shorthand for describing super high-resolution TVs.
 If you want to get technical, the name comes from the approximate number of horizontal pixels on a 3,840x2,160 TV -- traditionally the base-level resolution required to count as "4K."